Ada-Developers-Academy/daily-curriculum/topic_resources/divide-and-conquer.md

 		2. __Repeatedly__ merge sublists to produce new sorted sublists until there is only 1 sublist remaining.
 This will be the sorted list.
 	![Visualization](http://upload.wikimedia.org/wikipedia/commons/c/cc/Merge-sort-example-300px.gif)
 	+ [Hungarian Dance](https://www.youtube.com/watch?v=XaqR3G_NVoo)

+	### Problem
+	Create a merge sort algorithm that also removes duplicates.